Selective Dorsal Rhizotomy (SDR)

 Before selective dorsal rhizotomy surgery

-In the weeks before the SDR procedure, your child will participate in physical therapy to strengthen and improve range of motion in the trunk and leg muscles.
+In the weeks before the SDR procedure, your child will participate in physical therapy to strengthen and improve the range of motion in the trunk and leg muscles.
 You and your child will learn how to do these exercises at home, and you will be trained on the exercises to be done after the surgery.
 Arrangements will also be made for any adaptive equipment your child may need after the procedure.

-In the days before the procedure, your child will be videotaped to make a record of pre-surgical mobility to compare with progress after the operation.
+In the days before the procedure, your child will be videotaped to make a record of presurgical mobility to compare with progress after the operation.

 On the day of the surgery and immediately after

-On the day of the surgery, you child will undergo general anesthesia.
+On the day of the surgery, your child will undergo general anesthesia.
 At Children’s Hospital of Philadelphia, you can trust our specially trained pediatric anesthesiologists to keep your child comfortable and safe before, during and after their procedure.
 Read more about our dedicated pediatric anesthesiology team.

 The SDR surgery itself takes several hours, as a large number of nerve rootlets must be tested and selectively cut.

-During inpatient rehabilitation, your child will receive daily physical and occupational therapy.
-Therapy is designed to improve strength, balance and posture, and to work toward regaining mobility and age-appropriate independence with self-care skills and activities of daily living.
-Inpatient rehabilitation may also be a time to fit your child with any bracing or to teach them to use any new equipment that might be needed following surgery.
+During inpatient rehabilitation, your child will receive daily physical therapy and occupational therapy.
+Therapy is designed to improve strength, balance, posture and gait, and to work toward regaining mobility and age-appropriate independence with self-care skills and activities of daily living.

 Before your child is released to go home, your medical team will review what you need to know about medication and what activities should be encouraged or avoided.
-The therapists will also teach you strategies and a home exercise program that you will continue at home after inpatient rehab.

 Going home after selective dorsal rhizotomy

 Your child will continue to work with outpatient physical and occupational therapists in the community, which might be closer to where you live.
 You will have follow-up appointments with Rehabilitation Medicine as well as Neurosurgery to make sure that your child is healing well and to monitor their progress with therapy.
+Your child will also have yearly follow-up appointments in our ATM Clinic.

 Why choose CHOP for SDR surgery

-Your child will have access to a broad team of specialists with expertise in every element of the care of children with cerebral palsy, and who are committed to staying abreast of the latest technology available and innovative approaches to treatment.
+Your child will have access to a broad team of experienced specialists with expertise in every element of the care of children with cerebral palsy, and who are committed to staying abreast of the latest technology available and innovative approaches to treatment.